vinceskahan/v5wiki/observer.md

 If the console has a web interface, simply use that to change the destination.
 Enter the hostname or IP address of a local computer running the weewx-interceptor driver.
 Data will be sent directly to weewx.

+It might be possible to telnet to the station.
+If so, use `setdsthn host.example.com` followed by `saveconfig` where `host.example.com` is the computer on which weewx is running.

-If the console does not have a web interface, then modify the `server.ini` file in the console.
+If the console does not have a web interface and telnet does not work, then modify the `server.ini` file in the console by removing the sd card.
 Enter the hostname or IP address of a local computer running the weewx-interceptor driver.
 Data will be sent directly to weewx.

 ### If configuring the console or bridge is not possible...